 Slip out in the morning mist for a gentle paddle to a downstream takeout, passing under trestles, bridges and stands of hardwood.
 Or put in below the dam and ride an afternoon release back to the property by kayak or paddleboard.
 With a variety of routes and releases, the experience is unique every time one takes to the water.

 Golf was born on rugged land just like this.
 Every hole, every hazard on the Dan Proctor, Dave Axland and Bunker Hill-designed course is defined by nature’s infinite presence.
 Here, twisted knots of mountain laurel, rock outcroppings and gentle wildflower meadows dictate the flow of play.
 Among the massive bunkers and hardwoods, you’ll discover golf in its purest state — and an experience unlike any other.
-Lush zoysia fairways and bentgrass greens create an incredible surface for play as the course winds along the river and into the landscape’s secluded hills and draws.
-Native grasses and wicked bunkers complete the experience of this unique course.
+Tightly mowed zoysia fairways and manicured bentgrass greens create an incredible surface for play as the course winds along the river and into the landscape’s secluded hills and draws.
+Native grasses, wicked bunkers and exceptional long range mountain views complete the experience of this unique course.

-In addition to the front nine currently open for play, as well as the driving range, putting and chipping greens, Old Toccoa Farm will soon include an expansive family practice area, including short, walk-only par 3.
+In addition to the front nine currently open for play, as well as the driving range, putting and chipping greens, Old Toccoa Farm anticipates opening all 18-holes of golf by early summer 2019, along with an expansive family practice area, including a short, walk-only par 3 course.
 Hit a bucket of balls in the cool of the evening, or line up shots with the grandkids as you introduce the next generation to the game.
 The flexible design of the practice area sets the stage for special times with family, including generous chipping and practice putting areas.

 Friday, Saturday & Sunday – 18 holes: $45, 9 holes: $30